magento/devdocs/guides/v2.0/design-styleguide/iconography/iconography.md

 Icons, if in fonts or not, should be very descriptive, especially if they stand on their own.
 If in doubt, add a descriptive text so users can find out what it means.
 (In the pre-touch era of web design I’d just have recommended a `title attribute, but those times are over.)

-1. Don’t ever use “regular letters” for icons.
+1. Don’t ever use "regular letters" for icons.
 Use a service like Icomoon and use the private use area (PUA) of the font.
 Those areas are specifically made for this usage and don’t have any letters attached to it.
 Screen readers won’t read letters in the PUA.

 2. Use colors with enough contrast for your icons.